robwormald/ng2-electron/README.md

 Core application runs in Node (todo: child process?) and uses Electron's IPC module to communicate with the render layer.

+Implements a message bus similar to the built in web-worker postMessageBus.

 Super alpha.
 Really.

 Todos: